-While the 2008 Plan envisioned a "form-based" approach that focuses on the massing, location and articulation of building facades, the integration of that downtown vision into the zoning code is somewhat flawed.
+While the current downtown master plan envisioned a "form-based" approach that focuses on the massing, location and articulation of building facades, the integration of that downtown vision into the zoning code is somewhat flawed.
 The zoning code adopted the downtown overlays but the visual components of that plan were essentially stapled to the back of Chapter 16, with less than optimal consideration for the form and content of the graphics.

-1 - 3 DEMOGRAPHIC INFORMATION
+1-3 DEMOGRAPHIC INFORMATION

-1-3.I DEMOGRAPHIC TRENDS
+1-3.1 DEMOGRAPHIC TRENDS

 With 5,975 residents, White Rock has approximately one-third of the County's population.
 Its population and household base similarly remained stable between 2010 and 2019, as shown in "Table 2.
-Demographics, White Rock, 2010-2019" on page 11.
-Compared to Los Alamos, White Rock has older residents, with a median age of 48.8, and wealthier, with a median income of \$132,914.

-TABLE 2.
-Demographics, White Rock, 2010-2019
+Demographics, White Rock, 2010-2019" on page